History of Bolivia (1982–present): Evo Morales (2006–2019)

-Luis Arce administration ( 2020-2025 )
+Luis Arce administration (2020–2025)

 On 8 November 2020, Luis Arce was sworn in as President of Bolivia alongside his Vice President David Choquehuanca.
 On 12 March 2021 the government ordered the arrest of Jeanine Áñez, the former Interim President, and five members of her government for terrorism, sedition, and conspiracy.
 According to the prosecutors, she and the ministers took part in a coup against Morales in 2019.
 According to the Bolivian Institute of Foreign Trade, Bolivia had the lowest accumulated inflation of Latin America by October 2021.
 There was a deep internal division within the ruling party MAS-IPSP (the Movement towards Socialism – Instrument for the Sovereignty of the People) between the supporters of president Luis Arce and former president Morales.
 In November 2024, Bolivia’s constitutional court prohibited Evo Morales from running for president in next year’s presidential election.
 In December 2024 Bolivia extradited its former anti-drugs director Maximiliano Dávila to the United States to face drug trafficking charges.
 In February 2025, Evo Morales presented his formal resignation from the ruling Movement Towards Socialism (MAS).
 He was running for president in the Aug.
 17 elections with the Front for Victory (FPV).
 In May 2025, President Luis Arce announced that he would not seek re-election.
 In May 2025, Bolivia’s top electoral tribunal also disqualified Evo Morales from running in the presidential election.

 In October 2025, Rodrigo Paz of the centre-right Christian Democratic Party (PDC) won the run-off race of the election against right-wing former president Jorge Quiroga, meaning the end of governance by the Movement for Socialism (MAS) party and a clear political shift to the right.

 On 6 November 2025, former interim president Jeanine Áñez was freed from prison after almost five years, following supreme court ruling that overturned her 10-year prison sentence.

-Rodrigo Paz administration (2025-present)
+Rodrigo Paz administration (2025–present)

 On 8 November 2025, Rodrigo Paz was sworn in as Bolivia’s new president during Bolivia's worst economic crisis in 40 years.

+In December 2025, Bolivia's former president Luis Arce was arrested as a part of corruption allegations.